Criminal Defense Of Immigrants

 Post Conviction Relief.

-The Law Office of Angela McGill helps legal residents or those seeking legal residence in the future with motions to vacate convictions, or petitions to reduce felonies to misdemeanors in the court where the criminal conviction occurred.
+The Vittoria Firm helps legal residents or those seeking legal residence in the future with motions to vacate convictions, or petitions to reduce felonies to misdemeanors in the court where the criminal conviction occurred.

 If you are facing deportation because of a criminal conviction and we are successful in vacating the conviction you may no longer be subject to removal or deportation.
 If this is the case we will file a motion to terminate your case with the immigration court.
 On the other hand vacating or reducing a conviction may be beneficial to you if you are applying for permanent residence based, for example, on a family petition because the post-conviction relief may eliminate your ground of inadmissibility.